Name of person responsible /Facilitator: Esther Nakkazi

 Speaker’s names:

-- DR. Emmanuel Mugisa HIV TESTING STAFF/ PMTCT Coordinator; Baylor- Uganda
+- Dr. Emmanuel Mugisa HIV – PMTCT Coordinator; Baylor Uganda

-- Kakwezi Henry, Nurse, Kagote Health Center II
+- Kakwezi Henry, Nurse, Kagote Health Center III

-- Katusabe Beatrice; User, Kagote Health Center II
+- Katusabe Beatrice; User, Kagote Health Center III

 Date Cafe held: June 21, 2018